 The Howard County Department of Police obtained national accreditation from The Commission on Accreditation for Law Enforcement Agencies Inc., known as CALEA, on July 28, 1990.
-Re-accreditation has since been earned eight times, without lapse or conditions.
+Re-accreditation has since been earned ten times, without lapse or conditions.
 The department had the honor of being named a Flagship Agency in both 2006 and 2009, a prestigious designation when the Commission offered this category.
-The agency was last recognized on July 28, 2018 when the HCPD earned Advanced Meritorious Accreditation, the “Gold Standard” within law enforcement.
+The agency was last recognized on November 17, 2022.

 It is an honor to achieve this status within the law enforcement community and we proudly display the CALEA emblem.
 The standards established by CALEA help law enforcement agencies strengthen crime prevention and control capabilities, formalize essential management procedures, establish fair and nondiscriminatory personnel practices, improve service-delivery, solidify interagency cooperation and coordination, and boost citizen and staff confidence in the agency.

 In between on-site Assessment, the department submits an annual compliance report and undergoes off-site review of standards by the Commission.

 Members of the public wishing to provide comments regarding HCPD’s compliance with CALEA standards, engagement in the service community, delivery of public safety services, and overall candidacy for accredited status may do so at the public portal.
 These comments can be in the form of commendations or concerns.
 The overall intent of the accreditation process is to provide the participating agency with information to support continuous improvement, as well as foster the pursuit of professional excellence.

 Comments can be made on the CALEA website.